The Delta Force: Filming

 Filming started in October 1985.
 The Delta Force was entirely shot in Israel.
 Pentagon scenes were shot at the GG Israel Studios facility near Jerusalem, owned by Menahem Golan and Yoram Globus.

-The Athens, Beirut, Algiers, and Tel Aviv airport scenes were filmed at Ben Gurion International Airport and its military portion, Lod Air Force Base, although one Athens airport scene where an accomplice of the hijackers exits a taxi, was filmed at the eastern terminal of Ellinikon International Airport while the Athens airport concourse (interior) scenes were filmed in Ben Gurion's present-day Terminal (then the main terminal).
+The Athens, Beirut, Algiers, and Tel Aviv airport scenes were filmed at Ben Gurion International Airport and its military portion, Lod Air Base, although one Athens airport scene where an accomplice of the hijackers exits a taxi, was filmed at the eastern terminal of Ellinikon International Airport while the Athens airport concourse (interior) scenes were filmed in Ben Gurion's present-day Terminal 1 (then the main terminal).
+However, the scenes of Algiers Airport where Colonel Alexander meets with the flight purser and the US ambassador to Algeria was filmed in Atarot Airport, with the terminal dressed and decorated with Arabic and French signs to resemble Algiers.

 Jaffa was used for scenes of the siege and hostage rescue in the Beirut countryside including midnight oceanic scenes.
 The film's budget was $9 million.